hyprwm/Hyprland/README.md

 # Installation
 I do not maintain any packages, but some kind people have made them for me.
 If I missed any, please let me know.

+**Warning:** since I am not the maintainer, I cannot guarantee that those packages will always work and be up to date.
+Use at your own disclosure.
+If they don't, try building manually.

 _Arch (AUR, -git)_
 ```
 yay -S hyprland-git